Dragon Ball Z: Budokai 2

-Dragon Ball Z: Budokai 2, released as Dragon Ball Z2 (ドラゴンボールZ2, Doragon Bōru Zetto Tsū) in Japan, is a fighting video game developed by Dimps based upon the anime and manga series, Dragon Ball Z, it is a sequel to Dragon Ball Z: Budokai for the PlayStation 2 release in 2003 and GameCube release in 2004.
-It was published in Japan and Europe by Bandai and in North America and Australia by Atari SA.
+Dragon Ball Z: Budokai 2, released as Dragon Ball Z2 (ドラゴンボールZ2, Doragon Bōru Zetto Tsū) in Japan, is a fighting video game developed by Dimps based upon the anime and manga series, Dragon Ball Z, and a sequel to Dragon Ball Z: Budokai.
+It released for the PlayStation 2 in 2003 and for the GameCube in 2004 and was published in Japan and Europe by Bandai and in North America, Australia and South Africa by Atari SA.

 Gameplay

 The World Tournament allows players to compete against up to 8 players in a Martial Arts Tournament.
 If more than one human player is present no prize money is available, but with only one human player prizes can be won.
 Dueling mode allows a player to fight the computer at a preset skill level, or two human players to fight each other using any custom skills.
 A player may also watch a fight between two computer fighters.

 Made up of three sections, the Skill Shop, character editing, and instructions.
 A player may edit skills on either memory card.
 Aside from Dragon World, the Skill Shop is the place to get your skill capsules.
 Bulma will wear a different costume depending on how many the player has collected in Dragon World.

 Each character has a Health bar, and a Ki bar.
 When the health runs out, the character loses (as in most fighting games).
 Ki is required to perform special moves, and Ki blasts.
 Characters can dodge attacks.
 There are varying mechanics for ultimate moves, some will automatically work upon their execution, some require a button input within a certain timeframe, some require rotating the control stick to build power, and some require both players to rotate control sticks in a struggle.